SlotNSlot/whitepaper/whitepaper.md

 ### 5.3 SlotNSlot Solution

-SlotNSlot deploys a semi-p2p PRNG using the Whisper protocol in Ethereum with all those prior challenges in consideration, which is achieved in following order.
+SlotNSlot deploys a hash chain commit & reveal scheme to both prevent manipulations and reduce transactions required.
+Using a commit & reveal scheme to accept seeds from users ensures no chance of manipulation and equal unpredictability.
+As this scheme is extended to a chained model, there's less need for transactions.
+A single round of commit & reveal would require 4 transactions with 2 users.
+In a chained model, every revelation is at the same time commitment to next round, thus reducing the transactions in half.
+However, in SlotNSlot design, players would want to change their betting choices(_betAmount_, _numLine_) in every bet.
+If the player was to reveal first in every bet, these betting choices could also be sent within the same transaction.
+But as the banker aborting the result is more serious than the player aborting, players had to be the last to reveal.
+For this reason, every betting would require exactly 3 transactions on the blockchain.

- 1. [p2p] A player triggers a spin in the slot, calling the banker to send his own encrypted random number N’ (= SHA3(N)) with Whisper protocol.
+ 1. A player visits a slot machine, sends the last commit of hash chain, SHA<sup>R</sup>(N) with a specific amount of ETH to play on this slot.
+A successful confirmation of this transaction would modify the slot as occupied, and trigger an EVENT that would notify the banker that someone has visited his slot.

- 2. [txn] The player generates his own encrypted random number M’ (=SHA3(M)) which isn’t used previously, and send it to the game contract with N’.
+ 2. The banker sends the last commit of hash chain.
+On confirmation of this transaction, the game session between these two specific "player" and "banker" will be initialized.

- 3. [txn] The game contract id is sent to player.
+ 3. The player sends betting parameters _betAmount_, and _numLine_ to the contract.

- 4. [p2p] Player sends his M’ with game contract id to the banker to verify the game.
+ 4. The banker verifies whether the player's transaction is valid.
+After successful verification, the banker reveals the preimage.
+To enable a faster response in the player's client, banker's client will send the same preimage with the Whisper protocol.
+Note that hashing this preimage would give the revelation of the banker in previous round.

- 5. [p2p] The banker verifies the game, and sends his original N to the player.
+ 5. Player's client begins to draw the resulting window with the player's preimage and the banker's preimage received from whisper.
+The player verifies whether the banker's transaction is valid.
+After successful verification, the player reveals the preimage.

- 6. [txn] The player sends both the original numbers (N, M) to the game contract.
-The contract verifies (N, M), uses XOR(N,M) as a seed to generate the random numbers, and records the result.
+ 6. A successful confirmation of all transactions in steps 3 to 5 will trigger the contract to process the round.
+The contract verifies both seeds, uses them to generate random numbers for the round, and stores the result.

 <img src="https://s3.amazonaws.com/slot-n-slot-whitepaper/randomNumberGenerator_v2.png" style="max-width: 100%; height: auto;">

-In this design, both bankers and players check the fairness on-chain, while relieving much of the blockchain dependency using the semi-p2p method, _Whisper protocol_.
-At the same time, game results are recorded on-chain in atomic units, making the exception handling much easier.
+Steps 1 and 2 occurs exactly once everytime a player visits a slot.
+Steps 3 to 6 takes place for every betting player triggers.
+Step 6 is an automatic internal transaction that is triggered by the last transaction mined among steps 3 to 5.
+Thus, initializing the game session requires 2 transactions, and every betting in the session requires 3 transactions.

+In the design, fairness is ensured with chained commit & reveal scheme.
+At the same time, game results are recorded on-chain in atomic units, making the exception handling much easier as well as ensuring 100% transparency. _Whisper protocol_ would enable fast responses in player client.
 Although this implementation has relieved some of the prior challenges of RNGs on blockchain, it still suffers some intrinsic limitations, i.e. minimum transactions required.
-The team will consistently keep its efforts in developing a better design of RNG.
+The team will consistently keep its efforts in developing a better design of RNG, especially in response to modifications in Ethereum blockchain: Metropolis, Casper(PoS), Serenity, etc.

 * * *